Home / Blog / Evidence Based Essentials / What is the Best Time of Day to Take Vitamins for Maximum Effect?

 In the meantime, they can’t afford to go without the necessary vitamins and minerals they’re missing.
 If your child’s pediatrician agrees that supplementation can help fill the gaps, the best way to help your child meet their needs is to use a children’s multivitamin formulated by pediatricians.

-While children have specific needs, several vitamins and minerals often lack in the average American child’s diet.
+While children have specific needs, many vitamins and minerals are often lacking in the average American child’s diet.
 Hiya worked with pediatricians to establish where these gaps were and how to fill them with a multivitamin to promote health, growth, and development.

 The Takeaway